Guide B-821

 Why Herbicide Application

-Soil-active herbicides are applied to the soil surface and must move through the soil after rain events, which are often minimal and infrequent in southern New Mexico.
-Herbicide control by either foliar- or soil-active methods is usually slow, requiring a year or more to kill a plant that is individually or broadcast sprayed.
+Soil active herbicides are applied to the surface and must be incorporated into the top 1-2 in. of the soil to activate; this is typically accomplished through irrigation or timing applications to rain events, which are often minimal and infrequent in southern New Mexico.
+Herbicide control by either foliar or soil active methods is usually slow, requiring a year or more to kill a plant whether it is individually or broadcast sprayed.

 General Considerations